Personal development is a never-ending activity in every aspect of my life.

 More times than not, we find ourselves saying, "If only I would've known sooner, I would've helped them," because it is extremely difficult to see a mental breakdown coming.
-Take mine for example, it took four years of buildup for me to finally reach the point of fully breaking down.
+Take mine, for example; it took four years of buildup for me to finally reach the point of fully breaking down.

 What Breaking Down Mentally Looked Like for Me

 Neither of us could've known that this was a cry for help, but it was one of the first signs that I was well on my way to a severe mental breakdown.
-The next sign was me becoming more and more irritable, having less good days in between the bad, and just generally disconnecting from people around me.
-Even when there was no good reason for it, I wanted to be in utter isolation or everyone would feel my wrath.
+The next sign was me becoming more and more irritable, having fewer good days in between the bad, and just generally disconnecting from people around me.
+Even when there was no good reason for it, I wanted to be in utter isolation, or everyone would feel my wrath.

 "You should go see a psychiatrist," is what everyone would tell me.
 However, I didn't see there being anything wrong with me.
 I wrote all of the bad feelings off as stress, irritation, and general feelings that come with being alive.

-Every day that passed I could feel my mind slipping a bit more, a physical feeling of losing myself to what felt like an evil darkness washing over my brain.
+Every day that passed, I could feel my mind slipping a bit more, a physical feeling of losing myself to what felt like an evil darkness washing over my brain.
 It became so bad that in the last eight months from the time I'm writing this, I began to forget entire conversations and actions I had taken just after having them.
 Then one month ago was the day my mental breakdown finally hit its peak.